fareen341/Angular/README.md

 all the depedencies and dev-dependencies which are present in package.json are installed inside the node_module.

 3)index.html:
 Entry point for html, this will load first.
+If we see inside the inspect-> network section the things whic loaded will be same but the another page css, favicon will get added at the end.
+First loaded will be same.

 4)main.js:
 javascript's first file which loads first.